BetterFeeds/PenguinPunch/content/post/episode6.md

 +++

 date = "2016-11-07T04:07:12"

-title = "PenguinPunch Goes to Ohio Linux Fest"
+title = "PenguinPunch Goes to Ohio Linux Fest" soundcloud = "https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/291848702&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"

-description = "Mat(Chasinglogic) gives a talk at Ohio Linux Fest on how to use Git.
-The guys talk about what was good and what could be better and if they have plans to take part in Ohio Linux Fest 2017."

-soundcloud = "https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/291848702&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"

 +++

-# Penguin Punch Episode 6
+Mat(Chasinglogic) gives a talk at Ohio Linux Fest on how to use Git.
+The guys talk about what was good and what could be better and if they have plans to take part in Ohio Linux Fest 2017.

 ## Open Discussion